 Managing and motivating a distributed workforce

-Most organisations have made a transition to remote work.
-While many people believe remote work is easy for employees, many people on your team might be struggling.
-In fact, more than seven out of 10 employers have struggled with this transition, and when researchers measured what motivates employees, they saw that those forced to work from home were the least motivated.
+Most organisations have made a transition to hybrid work.
+While many people believe it is easy for employees, many people on your team might be struggling.
+In fact, more than seven out of 10 employers have struggled with remote work, and when researchers measured what motivates employees, they saw that those forced to work from home were the least motivated.

 People with home offices spend more hours working in them than intended, and the home environment impacts the quality of the work.
 Someone who constantly moves from one area of their home to another may not stay productive.
 Arranging a dedicated work area can be challenging, particularly for someone who shares their home with other working individuals.